-Electronic and aromatic properties of graphene and nanographenes of various kinds: insights and results
+Electronic and aromatic properties of graphene and nanographenes of various kinds: New insights and

 1Molecular Engineering Laboratory, Department of Physics University of Patras, Patra, 26500 GR, Greece